firstdraft/appdev-lessons/lessons/rps-rcav-lesson.md

-# Rock, Paper, Scissors RCAV {#adding-routes}
+# Rock, Paper, Scissors RCAV

 We can now use HTML and CSS for designing web pages, and Ruby for writing programs.
 However, if we (the developers) are the only ones that can _run_ these programs (through the `ruby` interpreter), then they aren't much use.
 It's time to start adding an _interface_ on top of our Ruby programs so that external users can interact with them.

-We already have all the tools to build our first <mark>dynamic web application</mark>.
+We already have all the tools to build our first **dynamic web application**.
 But, before we begin building, we need to understand the URL request lifecycle of _Route, Controller, Action, View (RCAV)_.

 In this lesson, we will explore routing.
 In practice, the project we work through will make our Rock, Paper, Scissors webpage dynamic; meaning it will actually work.

 ## URLs and Specs

-For an application that runs on a server and transmits information across the internet (i.e. Software as a Service, <mark>SaaS</mark>), the interface consists of a set of Uniform Resource Locators (<mark>URL</mark>s) that a user can visit, and receive some information relevant and valuable to them.
+For an application that runs on a server and transmits information across the internet (i.e. Software as a Service, **SaaS**), the interface consists of a set of Uniform Resource Locators (**URL**s) that a user can visit, and receive some information relevant and valuable to them.

 ![](assets/rps-rcav/airbnb-url.png)

 Each URL will either:

- - _display_ a page with some information (`get` in <mark>HTTP</mark> terminology)
+ - _display_ a page with some information (`get` in **HTTP** terminology)
  - trigger the _storing_ of some information (`post` in HTTP terminology)
  - trigger the _deleting_ of some information (`delete` in HTTP terminology)
  - trigger the _updating_ of some information (`patch` in HTTP terminology)